TheMonk2121/ai-dev-tasks/000_core/000_backlog.md

 - Add API key authentication for security
 - Create iOS Shortcuts or Telegram bot for mobile interface
 - Integrate with existing DSPy agents and memory rehydration system
-- Maintain local-first architecture with remote access as enhancement
+- Maintain local-first architecture with remote access as enhancemen

 **Success Metrics**:
 - Secure remote access to laptop agents from phone